Roo-Amadou-CS-Comps/Main/tool/README.md

-# ARSpray - Password Spraying Tool
+# RASpray - Password Spraying Tool

 **Version**: 1.0.0

 ## Overview

-ARSpray is a simple password spraying tool designed to perform basic authentication attempts against a target IP using a provided list of usernames and passwords.
+RASpray is a simple password spraying tool designed to perform basic authentication attempts against a target IP using a provided list of usernames and passwords.
 The tool is built with Python and can be deployed on Unix-based systems.

 Password spraying involves trying a list of common passwords against multiple user accounts to detect weak login credentials, while avoiding account lockouts that occur from multiple failed attempts on a single account.